Bursting with juicy strawberries and blueberries, enjoy these healthy blueberry strawberry muffins for breakfast or as a healthy snack.

 There, you made your own muffins!
 Easy, peasy, right?
 Enjoy your delicious blueberry strawberry muffins and bask in the knowledge that you saved money and calories.
 And it doesn’t get fresher than right out of the oven!

 Hint: Make a double batch and freeze some to eat later.
-Put them in a freezer safe bag and freeze up to 2 months.
+You’ll be glad you did!

 - Only have one kind of berry?
 That’s just fine!
-Use 2 cups of any combination of berries.
+Use 2 cups of any combination of berries including raspberries, blackberries, or whatever berries are available to you.

 - Want to add a little chocolate?
 O course you do!
 Try these strawberry chocolate chip muffins — so good!